hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/README.RU.rst

 4. **Valid Input Tests:**  Example tests for `create_product`, `update_product`, and `delete_product` show how to assert expected outputs.

-5. **Edge Case and Exception Handling (placeholder):**  The provided code lacks actual implementation, so these aspects are harder to demonstrate here.
+5. **Edge Case and Exception Handling (placeholder):**  The provided code lacks actual implementation, so these aspects are harder to demonStarte here.
 When writing real tests, make sure you consider the edge cases (e.g., empty input, invalid types) and if any exceptions might be raised (use `pytest.raises`).

 6. **Comprehensive Tests (placeholder):** For other modules like `advertisement`, `emil`, `hypo69`, and `kazarinov`, you need to adapt the example structure to test their specific API methods.
-The placeholder `test_create_campaign_valid_input` is an illustration for you to follow.
+The placeholder `test_create_campaign_valid_input` is an illuStartion for you to follow.
 Don't forget to create the API class for each module (e.g., `EmilAPI`, `Hypo69API`).

 **How to Use This and Expand:**